semapu/toolbox/README.md

 Utilities useful across projects.
 The aims of this repository is to collect different tools that are interesting, complex, or that could be used in different projects.

+Development of the toolbox is done using Conda environment `toolbok`.

 # Tests

 Before pushing any new change to the repository: